canonical/ubuntu.com/templates/legal/ubuntu-advantage-service-description/index.md

 <h2 id="uasd-ua-desktop">Ubuntu Advantage for Desktop</h2>

 1. Overview.
 Ubuntu Advantage for Desktop services match those of the applicable Ubuntu Advantage for Infrastructure, subject to the exceptions listed below.
 2. Scope.
-Ubuntu Advantage for Desktop covers all packages in the base Ubuntu desktop image and packages necessary for basic network authentication and connectivity using sssd, winbind,network-manager, and network-manager plugins in the Ubuntu Main repository.
+Ubuntu Advantage for Desktop covers all packages in the base Ubuntu desktop image and packages necessary for basic network authentication and connectivity using sssd, winbind, network-manager, and network-manager plugins in the Ubuntu Main repository.
 3. Out of scope.
 The following are not within the Ubuntu Advantage for Desktop scope:
   1. Virtual machines.
   2. Machine containers.